 Note: This blog post is from 2015.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Just wanted to share word (sorry it took so long) that I'd been selected as a speaker at the upcoming dev.Objective() conference, in Minneapolis in Mid-May.
+And I may revise the content as necessary.Just wanted to share word (sorry it took so long) that I'd been selected as a speaker at the upcoming dev.Objective() conference, in Minneapolis in Mid-May.
 Hope to see lots of my fellow CFers there, and of course new folks who were not CFers.

 While the conference name has changed (from cf.Objective()), there are still plenty of CF-oriented topics, and of course as nearly everyone would point out, it's good for everyone to expand their reach and focus.

 To that end, I'll be doing a topic a bit different than my normal focus of CF server troubleshooting.
 Instead, recognizing that there will be folks there who either use other servers, or develop web apps or mobile apps, I'll do a bit of a "soft" topic on how to troubleshoot performance problems more generically, in:

 Hey, my web app's slow.
 Where's the problem?

 Whatever client or server technology you may be using, when your web app is slow, it can be maddening because it's not always obvious where the performance problem is.
 Is it on the client? on the server?
 On the network between?
 Is it all parts of the request or only some?
 If it's slow on the client, is it slow in all clients (if you support many)?
 And is it slow for everyone using the app?
 If it's slow on the server, is it slow in the web application server you may be talking to, if any?
 Or might it be in the web server?
 Or the database server?